Anoush Fraser Terjanian

 M.Phil., Political Thought and Intellectual History, Cambridge University

 Address: Department Of History

 Anoush Terjanian specialises in the history of commerce, empire, and political thought in eighteenth-century France.
-Her new book, Commerce and Its Discontents in Eighteenth-Century French Political Thought, was recently published by Cambridge University Press.
-This research uncovers a tension between “gentle” and “odious” forms of commerce, clustered around the problems of luxury, slavery, piracy, and monopoly.
-Recognised as such by political thinkers and public intellectuals in the period, this tension indicated an ambivalence toward commerce characterised by the simultaneous exultation of commerce and fear of its deviant forms.
+Her first book, Commerce and Its Discontents in Eighteenth-Century French Political Thought, published by Cambridge University Press, questions the assumption that commerce was widely celebrated in the era of Adam Smith by uncovering the ambivalence toward it exhibited by political thinkers and public intellectuals.
 The centrepiece of the study is the ten-volume best-seller, the Histoire des deux Indes (1780) – a comparative history of the European empires headed by the Abbé Raynal.
 Terjanian is currently co-editing Book 17 of the Histoire des deux Indes for the first critical edition of the work.